-Electro-magnetism theory plays a very important role in areas ranging from communication to astronomy.
+Electro-magnetism has seen applications in areas ranging from communication to astronomy.
 There is plenty of history behind the development of this theory.
 It is the model for all types of Electro-Magnetic(EM) radiation, from visible light to radio waves.
-Radar is an application of electromagnetism based on three principles: EM radiation travels at a finite constant speed while in a vacuum; radiation emitted from an antenna is contained in some localized region of space; targets scatter radiation.
-Initially radar was based on generated radio waves and was primarily concerned with detection and ranging as the name implies.
-In order to perform any task in radar we need to be able to transmit, and measure radiation.
-For a brief history of radar, and an introduction to this topic can be found in the reference.1radar is great for long distance high resolution ranging.
+RADAR (Radio Detection and Ranging) is an application of electromagnetism based on three principles: EM radiation travels at a finite constant speed while in a vacuum; radiation emitted from an antenna is contained in some localized region of space; targets scatter radiation.
+Initially RADAR was based on generated radio waves and was primarily concerned with detection and ranging as the name implies.
+In order to perform any task in RADAR we need to be able to transmit, and measure radiation.
+For a brief history of RADAR, and an introduction to the topic from an see.^{1,2} RADAR is great for long distance high resolution ranging.